BeyondMicroControl/SSD1306_greyscale/README.md

 # SSD1306 greyscale

 Ever wondered how to display greyscale images on a dirt-cheap SSD1306 ?
 This is a test made on a tiny (display area 11x5.5mm) 64 x 32 resolution display.

 <img src="/res/20260115_184123.jpg">

+However it looks like a gimmick, the real use of greyscale considerably
+- increases readability
+- masks disturbing aliasing artifacts
+- allows to percieve more detail in graphs and diagrams

 <a href="https://beyondmicrocontrol.github.io/SSD1306_greyscale/index.html">TOOLS</a>